Blue Mountains tree frog

-The Blue Mountains tree frog (Ranoidea citropa) also called the variegated river tree frog is a species of tree frog in the subfamily Pelodryadinae.
+The Blue Mountains tree frog (Dryopsophus citropa) also called the variegated river tree frog is a species of tree frog in the family Pelodryadidae.
 It is endemic to southeastern Australia and is found in eastern Victoria and in southeastern New South Wales.
 The Jenolan Caves tree frog, a population formerly separated as Litoria jenolanensis, is nowadays included in this species.